Your Privacy is protected.

 The chyme enters the small intestine and starts to trigger some enzymes, such as cholecystokinin and secretin, which break down our fats and proteins.

 Secretin is a compound made from about 22 amino acids.
-The lower our pH is, the more secretin we get, and secretin stimulates our pancreas to make and release more enzymes and bicarbonate to break down our proteins.
+The lower our pH is, the more secretin we get.
+And this secretin stimulates our pancreas to make and release more enzymes and bicarbonate to break down our proteins.
 Bicarbonate is important because our super acidic food coming down from our stomach has to be made more alkaline to complete digestion.
 Bicarbonate acts like baking soda, regulating the pH, bringing it back up to neutral or slightly alkaline.

 Symptoms of Gallbladder Trouble